Skip to content

 • Consistency Across Projects: Adopting a common convention, such as using META for metadata files, promotes consistency across different projects.
 When researchers work on multiple projects, having a consistent structure makes it easier to navigate and understand each study.

-• The 'META' directory will contain files FHIR resource name with the extension .ndjson. e.g. ResearchStudy.ndjson
+• The 'META' directory will contain a file per FHIR resource with the extension .ndjson. e.g. ResearchStudy.ndjson